Learn how to monitor and tune the performance of your Oracle Real Application Clusters (Oracle RAC) database.

 It is advisable to run ADDM on the snapshot data collected by the AWR infrastructure to obtain an overall evaluation of the impact of the global cache.
 The advisory will also identify the busy objects and SQL highest cluster wait time.

-Describes how to monitor GCS performance by identifying objects read and modified frequently and the service times imposed by the remote access.
+Learn how to monitor and tune GCS performance by identifying objects read and modified frequently and the service times imposed by the remote access.

-Waiting for blocks to arrive may constitute a significant portion of the response time, in the same way that reading from disk could increase the block access delays, only that cache fusion transfers are usually faster than disk access latencies.
+Waiting for blocks to arrive can constitute a significant portion of the response time, in the same way that reading from disk can increase the block access delays.
+The difference is that Cache Fusion transfers are usually faster than disk access latencies.

 The following wait events indicate that the remotely cached blocks were shipped to the local instance without having been busy, pinned or requiring a log flush: